 Introduction to the UK Education System

 In the UK, it is a requirement that children attend school from the age of 4 to 16.
 “Education” is actually compulsory to age 18, though these final two years can be academic or vocational.
-The National Curriculum of England and Wales is a programme of education which all schools follow.
+The National Curriculum of England and Wales is a programme of Secondary Education which all schools follow.

 Types of School